iamvane/code_exam/README.md

  });
  ```
 ## To Begin
-Clone files and run with the following command
+Download repository, navigate to main project folder and run with the following command

 ```
 node app.js